AviatrixSystems/Docs/HowTos/insane_mode_perf.rst

 .. note::

-  To deploy Aviatrix gateways with n2 or c2 series successfully, users need to apply `Quota Increase <https://cloud.google.com/compute/quotas>`_ request to GCP support.
+  To deploy Aviatrix gateways with n2 or c2 series successfully, users need to apply `CPU Quota Increase <https://cloud.google.com/compute/quotas#cpu_quota>`_ request to GCP support first.

 How to Tune Performance
 --------------------------